Fair warning. Massive post coming your way about using Pinterest to grow your blog traffic.

 Get yourself a Tailwind Account

 Seriously, Tailwind will be a lifesaver when it comes to using Pinterest to grow your blog traffic.
 When I first started experimenting with a Pinterest strategy I signed up with Boardbooster which I loved.
-Although Boardbooster is an awesome scheduling and looping tool it really doesn’t compare to the power Tailwind gives you when it comes to scheduling your pins and ultimately using Pinterest to grow your blog traffic.
+Although Boardbooster is an awesome scheduling and looping tool it really doesn’t compare to the power Tailwind gives you when it comes to scheduling your pins.

 Don’t pin for yourself